 Posted on 04/02/2015

-This is what life looks like today with computerized maintenance management systems (CMMS) and integrated workplace management systems (IWMS).
-They have streamlined the tactical activities of the facilities management department through automation, providing real-time feedback for issues.
-They also give departments an opportunity to analyze data and focus on becoming even better at serving their internal customers.
+Computerized maintenance management systems (CMMS) and integrated workplace management systems (IWMS) have streamlined the tactical activities of the facilities management department through automation, providing:

 In addition, automated solutions centralize an organization’s data.
 Before technology, work order requests were submitted in a number of methods – phone, paper copies and even in person.
-Tracking this data was difficult, if not impossible, unless you had a full-time person dedicated to maintaining this information.
+Tracking this data was difficult, if not impossible, unless you had staff dedicated to maintaining this information.

 Through centralized data, you can easily standardize procedures and ensure everyone has the latest information – minimizing errors and inefficiencies within the team.

-Because facilities departments no longer have to focus on manual processes, which took hours to complete, they now have the opportunity to take a more strategic role within the organization.
+Because facilities departments no longer have to focus on manual processes (which take hours to complete) they now have the opportunity to take a more strategic role within the organization.

-For instance, accurately tracking preventive maintenance activities helps indicate the condition of an asset.
-Replace versus repair decisions can be backed by data – not just because a machine doesn’t appear to be working properly or makes a strange noise.
-In this instance alone, an organization can save thousands of dollars each year.
+For example, accurately tracking preventive maintenance activities helps indicate the condition of an asset.
+Replace vs. repair decisions can be backed by data – not just because a machine doesn’t appear to be working properly or makes a strange noise – saving an organization thousands of dollars each year.

-Learn 7 ways that your facilities management team can become more strategic within your organization in our free whitepaper, 7 Ways to Make FM a Strategic Contributor.
+Learn how your facilities management team can become more strategic within your organization.
+Get the free white paper, 7 Ways to Make FM a Strategic Contributor.